-The year 2018 saw a lot of transformation in marketing, from big guys like Mark Zuckerberg and Sundar Pichai being questioned in front of the senate, GDPR coming in effect, to the launch of Android Pie.
-Consumers are more aware and being cautious of their privacy than ever before.
-All of this is going to impact marketing as a function and here are such … trends which brands should watch out for in 2019 for being successful.
+The year 2018 saw a lot of transformation in marketing, from big guys like Mark Zuckerberg and Sundar Pichai being questioned in front of the Senate, to GDPR coming into effect, to the launch of Android Pie.
+Consumers are more aware and cautious of their privacy than ever before.
+All of this is going to impact marketing as a function and here are the trends that brands should watch out for in 2019.

 Augmented Reality reaches masses

 Google launched the 1st release of ARCore (a software development kit) in March 2018 which opened the doors for building augmented reality experiences.
-A lot of applications (mobile & web) with AR experience will be coming up opening the whole new avenues of possibilities around Shopping, Hotel booking, Events, simulations, training, education and so on.
-Imagine wearing shirts before buying from your camera Lens, being inside a hotel room before booking.
+A lot of applications (mobile & web) with AR experience will be coming up opening whole new avenues of possibilities around shopping, hotel booking, events, simulations, training, education, and so on.
+Imagine wearing shirts before buying from your camera lens, or being inside a hotel room before booking.
 Remember PokemonGo?
-That’s just an application of Augmented Reality.
+That’s an application for Augmented Reality.

-There are a lot of fun games and applications if your Smartphone supports ARCore though!
-I just tried Sketchfab on Andriod Pie, it’s fantastic!
+There are a lot of fun games and applications if your smartphone supports ARCore!
+I just tried Sketchfab on Andriod Pie, and it’s fantastic!
 Look at the car on my sofa.

 Omni Channel Marketing Content

-One size fit all will no longer work, with google awarding separate ranks for Desktop and mobile users and YouTube being the second largest search engine, the new imperative for brands is to have an omnichannel content strategy.
+One-size-fits-all will no longer work.
+With Google awarding separate ranks for desktop and mobile users and YouTube being the second largest search engine, the new imperative for brands is to have an omnichannel content strategy.
 Your users are everywhere, consuming more content for business and personal purposes.
-It was okay to be on one or few specific channels some time ago but not anymore, the biggest trend I observed justifying this is the fact that every product brand in social media is doing advertising on the channels owned by their immediate competition.
+It was okay to be on one or a few specific channels some time ago but not anymore; the biggest trend I observed that every product brand in social media is doing advertising on the channels owned by their immediate competition.
 Why?
 They see prospects and consumers across all channels now.